Frequently Asked Questions.

 Sudden Cardiac Arrest

 Sudden cardiac arrest occurs when the heart malfunctions and unexpectedly stops beating.
-It results in an abrupt, unexpected loss of heart function, breathing and consciousness, blood circulation to the brain and other vital organs instantly.
-If not responded to immediately, structural brain damage, or even death, can result in a matter of minutes.
+It results in an abrupt, unexpected loss of heart function, breathing and consciousness, blood circulation to the

-Sudden Cardiac Arrest is a medical emergency where an ‘electrical’ error causes the heart stopping to beat effectively.
-Unlike a heart attack, where the heart may continue to beat and only the blood supply to the heart is compromised, Sudden Cardiac Arrest causes the heart to stop beating entirely.
+to beat effectively.
+Unlike a heart attack, where the heart may continue to beat and only the blood

 Being able to recognise a sudden cardiac arrest (SCA) can save a life.
 If someone unexpectedly collapses, is unresponsive and is not breathing, that person is likely experiencing sudden cardiac arrest.
 The person is at high risk of dying, and every second counts.